 Fair Cost of Care Survey 2022 – for over 18 Home Care and over 65 Care Homes

-During 2022 the Government's Department of Health and Social Care (DHSC) asked local authorities with responsibility for adult social care to survey care providers about the costs of providing services in their area.
+During 2022, the Government's Department of Health and Social Care (DHSC) asked local authorities with responsibility for adult social care to survey care providers about the costs of providing services in their area.
 This was applicable to home care services for those aged over 18 and older people care homes.
 The aim of the exercise was to establish the median cost of care, which was reflective of providers’ April 2022 cost pressures, and could be used to establish a “fair fee rate” for these services.
-The authority is publishing the Fair Cost of Care “Annex B” part of the exercise as required by DHSC.
+The authority published the Fair Cost of Care “Annex B” in January 2023.

 The Annex B publications for Bolton are available here: